symfony/symfony-docs/form/bootstrap4.rst

     Since form errors are rendered *inside* the ``<label>``, you cannot use CSS ``:after`` to append an asterisk to the label, because it would be displayed after the error message.
-Use the :ref:`label <reference-form-option-label-html>` option instead.
+Use the :ref:`label <reference-form-option-label>` option instead.

 Checkboxes and Radios